Chief Constable Gareth Wilson

 - Learning and Development

-As Director of Human Resources, Lindsay Shankland is responsible for:
+As Director of Human Resources, Zoe Hack is responsible for:

 Developing and delivering a people strategy that supports the aims and objectives of Norfolk and Suffolk Constabularies, to deliver their Police and Crime Plans.

 - attracting, rewarding and retaining the right people